Guide to using Decisions in Public Meetings

 - From the 3 dot ⋯ menu click the Speak list button.

 - A side panel will open, where you can configure the speaker list bot.

-- By enable the "Quick post" setting, your configuration will be remembered and you can quickly publish the speaker list with on click for subsequent agenda items
+- By enabling the "Quick post" setting, your configuration will be remembered and you can quickly publish the speaker list with one click for subsequent agenda items

 Publish a Vote